eriicafes/tmpl/README.md

 `tmpl.NewTemplate` wraps any value in an internal struct that implements `tmpl.Template`.

-Here, the rendered template name and the template data are loosely coupled.
+> The rendered template name and the template data are loosely coupled.

 ```go
 func main() {